"Peace and rebirth. Songs for Spring" Concert by the Bach Chamber Choir

 These words reflect thejoyful spirit of William Billings’

-song “I am the Rose of Sharon x93.
+song “I am the Rose of Sharon”.
 It will be among the twenty-or-

 so selections to be performed at the Bach Chamber Choir’s